PouyaPouryaie/springboot-kafka/kafka-guideline.md

                 return factory;
             }
         ```
 - Message Routing:
     - Producer: if you want to send message to the specific partition, you need to mention that partition number as <br> a parameter at the `send` method of `kafkaTemplate`. <br>
       example: send for partition 3 -> `template.send("kafka-topic", 3, null, eventMessageObject)`
     - consumer: you need to define `topicPartitions` at `@kafkaListener` <br>
       example: read from partition 3 -> `@kafkaListener(topicPartitions = {@TopicPartition(topic = "kafka-topic", partitions = {"2"})})`
 - Retry Strategy:
     - Establish a retry mechanism for Kafka messages.
 Define the maximum number of retries before routing undeliverable <br> messages to the `Dead Letter Topic` (DLT is a topic that store all the failed message)
     - It prevents lost message. (reliable message process)
     - You just need to add `@RetryableTopic` on top of your KafkaListener and also define a method that annotates with `@DltHandler`
-        - `@RetryableTopic` is non-blocking approach and can imporve performance
+        - `@RetryableTopic` is non-blocking approach and can improve performance
-        - but there are some disadvantage like change order of a messsage or risk of message duplication
+        - but there are some disadvantage like change order of a message or risk of message duplication
         - There are Three strategy for DLT
             - `FAIL_ON_ERROR`: strategy when the DLT consumer won’t try to reprocess an event in case of failure
             - `ALWAYS_RETRY_ON_ERROR`: strategy ensures that the DLT consumer tries to reprocess the event in case of failure